TFlowGit/tf-ads-bpa/README.md

 **Stage 3: Release Planning.** On Thursday morning, the entire team conducted a release planning meeting where we agreed on:

--   Features that could be accomplished based on team’s capacity.
+-   Features that could be accomplished based on team's capacity.
 -   A test driven development approach where the team first creates unit tests to validate the user stories and then develops application code (**point k**).